evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 ## Using Metrics

 The `TextEvals` Preset works by generating a `ColumnSummaryMetric` for each Descriptor you calculate.
-You can achieve the same results by explicitly creating this Metric for each Descriptor using the following API:
+You can achieve the same results by explicitly creating this Metric for each Descriptor:

 ```python
 report = Report(metrics=[